 Northwest Assistance Ministries

-Northwest Assistance Ministries is not a shelter although they can help those who are facing homelessness find housing.
+This is not a homeless shelter in Houston although they can help those who are facing homelessness find housing.

 NAM offers a number of different services although we will only focus on the housing-related resources for this article.
 Find these resources below:

 The Interfaith Homeless Network (IHN) assists homeless families with household items like cleaning items, move-in kits, limited financial assistance, or transportation expenses.
 For more information about the IHN contact Karen Weakly at 281.885.4650 or email her at email@example.com.

 The Way Home is a program that helps to determine an individual’s eligibility for local housing programs.
 NAM is one of the partner agencies that assist clients with completing a The Way Home assessment which will then inform them of the housing options available to them.
 NAM Coordinated Access Assessor, Marcus Ferdinand can provide more information about The Way Home.
 Dial him at 281.855.4567.

 Housing Services help families in Houston facing homelessness with financial assistance for rent/mortgage, finding affordable housing, case management, and referrals for additional needs.
 For more information on the program call Housing Services at 281.855.4531.

 The Family Violence Center offers a 24-hour crisis line, counseling, emergency shelter, and other resources for women and children fleeing domestic violence.
 For more information visit the NAM website or call the Family Violence Hotline at 281.855.4673.

 The agency is located in the Cypress neighborhood.
 The address is 15555 Kuykendahl Rd, Houston, TX 77090.